dev-sec-it/.github/profile/README.md

-# DEV SEC IT LLC
+# DEV SEC IT Ltd.

 ### We focus on growing your brand online
 Build world-class digital products with a team of design, development & strategy experts.
 All in one place.
 We can provide your business with a variety of digital solutions.

-### Full range of digital marketing srvices!
+### Full range of digital marketing services!
 Greatly explain attempt perhaps in feeling he.
 House men taste bed not drawn joy.
-Through enquire however do equally herself at.
-Greatly way old may you present improve.
+Through enquire, however, do equally herself at.
+Greatly how old may your present improve?
 Wishing the feeling village him musical.

 ### WHY DEV SEC IT?